Junior wives of Krishna: Interpretations

-Gopis, milkmaids from the life of young Krishna - who was a herdsman, are sometimes called his 16,000 wives.
+The Gopis, milkmaids from the life of young Krishna - who was a herdsman, are sometimes called his 16,000 wives.
 This mythology of Krishna's love with gopis is also described theologically as devotional worship of Krishna.
 The gopis risked having a relationship with him.
-It is also said he assumed 16,000 forms at the same time to be with all of them for love play.
+It is also said he assumed 16,000 forms at the same time to be with all of them for his love play.

 Another theory relates the Krishna, who plays the flute and the lover of music, and his 16,000 wives to the 16,000 ragas or musical modes or passions or affections of the mind in Indian classical music, and their wives - the Raginis (female raga).
-The Raginis selected one of these ragas to which to modulate her strains for affecting and securing the heart of Krishna, the amorous and harmonious deity.
+The Raginis selected one of these ragas to which to modulate her strains for affecting and securing the heart of Krishna, the blissful and harmonious deity.
 Krishna who was devoted to music received and enjoyed every variety of modulation, multiplied to the number of 16,000, fancifully personified in the form of the women derived from Bhauma (a name of Narakasura), a five-stringed musical instrument.